 Unclassified and Liberal Arts majors are welcomed and encouraged to apply and will be evaluated on 1) their interests in pursuing a major or career in Hawaiian Studies, Science, Technology, Engineering, and Mathematics and 2) any Hawaiian Studies, Science, Technology, Engineering, and Mathematics course work previously completed.

-*Preference given to students of Hawaiian ancestry to the extent permitted by law.
+*Preference given to Maui County high school graduates and Native Hawaiians to the extent permitted by law.

 *Must be a U.S Citizen to qualify for all programs funded by the ATST Mitigation Initiative